 This is how I think the church was laid out - a simple and elegant geometric design.

 However, the designer, be he master carpenter or fledgling architect, did not need to know much about Practical Geometry.
 The elevation divides the square into halves and quarters The radii of the 2 arcs is determined by the width of the church .
 Very simple, not complex,

 That the designer understood how the frame could create the sense of the church became clear as the layers of interior improvements were stripped from the frame.

 The arches do cross.
 They are part of all the ribs of the bays from the narthex and the nave to the apse.
 They are an integral part of the frame, well anchored to the posts and braced by the wall's framing.

 They were carefully joined, their edges chamfered The trefoils and quatrefoils were inserts.
 The whole assembly was painted in subtle shades popular at the time: metallic gold on the trusses, brick on the tracery, and on the inside edge of the patterns: red!

 Perhaps the colors have faded; the emphasis has not.
 They were designed and carved to be seen.

 The carving, the tracery matched what we saw on the arches and inserts at the transition from the wall to the roof which we had photographed and discussed.
 But we had not know what we were seeing.
 The parts: the strength of the arches,the delicacy of the tracery, and the shapes they created were invisible when they were painted white.
 They had lost their grace, their power.

 The church is now stripped to the frame.
-It will be taken down completely in the spring of 2017.
+It was taken down completely in the spring of 2017.

 I have not seen a geometric layout like this before.
 I will make measured drawings; then I look at the frame more carefully.